 This stone is especially great for opal body jewelry.

 This type of opal is usually opaque, with a lot of white spots throughout it.
-It has more play-of-color than fire opals do, which means their colors can change under different lighting conditions.
+It has more play-of-color than fire opals, so their colors can change under different lighting conditions.

-They also have a noticeable body color, but not as much of the rainbow shimmering from inside like some other types of gems might.
+They also have a noticeable body color, but not as much of the rainbow shimmering from inside as some other types of gems might.

 People love them due to their popularity, universality, high transparency, and brightness when exposed to light.